Joyful Noise (film)

-Joyful Noise is a 2012 American musical comedy drama film, starring Queen Latifah, Dolly Parton, Keke Palmer, Jeremy Jordan in his feature film debut, and Courtney B. Vance.
-It is based on an original script, Love The Light, written by Max Myers and re-written and directed by Todd Graff, with gospel-infused music by Mervyn Warren.
-The film was released in U.S. theaters on January 13, 2012.
-In the film, two strong-minded women are forced to cooperate when budget cuts threaten to shut down a small-town choir.
-The film received mixed reviews, with praise for its songs and acting but criticism of its script and tone.
+Joyful Noise is a 2012 American Christian musical comedy drama film written and directed by Todd Graff, with gospel-infused music by Mervyn Warren.
+It stars Queen Latifah, Dolly Parton (in her final appearance in a theatrical feature film before her death in 2026), Keke Palmer, Jeremy Jordan in his feature film debut, Courtney B. Vance and Kris Kristofferson.

+The film follows two strong-minded women who are forced to cooperate when budget cuts threaten to shut down a small-town choir.
+Filming began in February 2011 and wrapped up in April of that year.
+The film was released in the United States on January 13, 2012 by Warner Bros.
+Pictures and Alcon Entertainment and received mixed reviews from critics, with praise for its songs and acting but criticism of its script and tone.
+The film grossed $31.2 million worldwide against a $25 million budget.